 The mainstream media

 This incident has been extensively reported by the mainstream media.
 As you would expect, because there is a lack of understanding about our sport, inaccurate information has been shared including statements that the divers were locked in.
 Dive boats are not locked down when passengers are on board.
+(The best guess I can make is that the US Coast Guard misheard "blocked" for "locked" and therefore thought the passengers were locked in).

 The Conception had an open staircase (towards the bow) at the front of the passenger lounge / galley salon.
 It had a second emergency hatch that also exited in the same lounge / galley salon compartment.
 This was located (towards the stern) about 3ft / 1mt from the rear bulkhead and the main door that separated the salon from the dive deck.